‘Tis the Gift to Be Simple

 I hope you liked this somewhat lengthy, at times tangential birthday post.

-Because sometimes the brain likes to wander, LOL.
+Because sometimes the brain wants to wander, LOL.

 Let me know if you related to any part of this post.

-For those of you already in your 40’s, maybe this meant something to you.
+For those already in their 40’s, maybe this meant something to you.

-And for those of you still in your 20’s or 30’s, I hope this has provided some food for thought.
+If you are still in your 20’s or 30’s, I hope this has provided some food for thought.

 Related Posts about Gift Giving: